Upstate South Carolina · Pest control for homes with kids and pets

 Subterranean termites are a problem because they soil-borne workers travel mud tubes from ground to wood.

 Baiting is generally less disruptive than liquid trench treatment and works for homes where slab perimeter trenching isn't practical.
-Homeowners seeing similar pressure can also review Quarterly program before scheduling.
+Homeowners seeing similar pressure can also review Family-safe pest control before scheduling.

 We also offer traditional liquid treatments where appropriate.
 Either approach is paired with an annual inspection.